deva-246/DataCleaning-Using-python-on-BangaloreHousingData/README.md

 **Python holds various methods to handle missing values** :
 **Pandas library functions**

-1. fillna( )
+## 1. fillna( )

-   This method is used to fill the reuquired data in the missing value cells. there are various paramaters that comes under this method.
+   This method is used to fill the required data in the missing value cells. there are various paramaters that comes under this method.

    1.1 fillna( ) with **value** parameter,